mdn/content/files/en-us/web/api/vttcue/index.md

 The `VTTCue` interface of the [WebVTT API](/en-US/docs/Web/API/WebVTT_API) represents a cue that can be added to the text track associated with a particular video (or other media).

-A cue defines the particular text that will be displayed in a particular timeslice of a video track, along with display properties such as its size, alignment, and position.
+A cue defines the text to display in a particular timeslice of a video or audio track, along with display properties such as its size, alignment, and position.

 {{InheritanceDiagram}}